Liège Cathedral: French Revolution

-From the Collegiate Church to the Cathedral
+From collegiate church to cathedral

 In 1802, the former collegiate church was erected as a cathedral and in 1805 the organs of the old Collégiale Saint-Pierre de Liège and most of the treasures of Saint Lambert's Cathedral were transported there.

 Return of the relics

 On 30 December 1803, the Bishop wrote to the minister of worship Portalis asking that the government pay the fees and allowances due for the brought back from Hamburg.
-These six boxes contained the relics of the Saints and the debris from the treasure of Saint Lambert's Cathedral returned to the new Cathedral.
+These six boxes contained the relics of the Saints and the debris from the treasure of Saint Lambert's Cathedral returned to the new cathedral.
 One month later, on 30 January 1804, Portalis replied that the government had decided that the amount of the objects delivered to Hamburg for the service of the navy would be reimbursed but that this service being extremely overburdened by the present circumstances, it could not foresee the moment when it would be liable to pay the effects which were assigned to it.
 The treasure of Saint-Lambert seized in Hamburg by the commissioners of the Republic who accompanied the armies was largely sold on the orders of the 1st Consul by Commissioner Lachevadière.
 The sale yielded nearly a million and a half that was applied to the needs of the navy.

 Compensation

-After the signature of the Concordat of 1801 and the restoration of the cult, Napoleon had the Cathedral granted a recognition of one million to be paid from the treasury of the State, but this debt was not discharged during the imperial period.
+After the signature of the Concordat of 1801 and the restoration of the cult, Napoleon had the cathedral granted a recognition of one million to be paid from the treasury of the State, but this debt was not discharged during the imperial period.

 Restitution

 In 1805, in accordance with its promises, the imperial government issued a decree on 6 March of the following year, according to which the factories of the churches were granted their property, which was neither sold nor alienated.
-This decree allowed the new Cathedral to regain possession of part of the property and annuities it possessed before the Revolution, and on 16 September the Cathedral was given back possession of part of the property and annuities derived from the Cathédrale Notre-Dame-et-Saint-Lambert de Liège.
+This decree allowed the new cathedral to regain possession of part of the property and annuities it possessed before the Revolution, and on 16 September the cathedral was given back possession of part of the property and annuities derived from the Cathédrale Notre-Dame-et-Saint-Lambert de Liège.